fibonacid/fibonacid/BLOG.md

   @fibonacid/curriculum
 Ok to proceed? (y) y

 ?
-Where do you want to save the file? /Users/lorenzo/Downloads ?
-How do you want to call the file?
+Where should I save the file? /Users/lorenzo/Downloads ?
+How should I name the file?
 Curriculum.pdf
 ?
-Do you want to open the file? true
+Do you want to open the file?
+(Y/n) y
 ```

 ## Conclusion